-Our focus in the Digital Healthcare Research Division (DDHR) has been and continues to be on supporting important research that determines how the various components of the ever evolving digital healthcare ecosystem can best come together to positively affect healthcare delivery and create value for patients and their families.
-This ecosystem includes clinical, contextual, and patient-generated health data (PGHD) as well as the tools used to manage and apply these data such as advanced analytics and data visualizations.
+Our program’s focus has been and continues to be on supporting important research that determines how the various components of the ever-evolving digital healthcare ecosystem can best come together to positively affect healthcare delivery and create value for patients and their families.
+This ecosystem includes clinical, contextual, and patient-generated health data (PGHD), as well as the tools used to manage and apply these data, such as advanced analytics like AI and data visualizations.
 The application of these data can result in knowledge, which can take the form of computable clinical guidelines and decision support.
 Various actors within this ecosystem include providers, payers, patients, developers, vendors, researchers, and many others who create and use these resources.
 We are interested in how these ecosystem elements and actors can best support the quality and safety of healthcare.

-If you have any feedback for us about our annual report or thoughts about priority areas for our Division’s research, feel free to send them to me: DigitalHealthcareResearch@ahrq.hhs.gov
+If you have any feedback for us about our year in review or thoughts about priority areas for our program’s research, feel free to send them to me: DigitalHealthcareResearch@ahrq.hhs.gov

 Chris Dymek, Ed.D.